 If you have to work on an urgent task on your device, consider putting on blue light blocking glasses or a blue light screen filter.

-- Avoid High Carb Meals and Caffeinated Beverages
+IV.
+Avoid High Carb Meals and Caffeinated Beverages

 While a high-carb diet can help you fall asleep faster, some studies have concluded that high-carb meals are linked to a shorter amount of time in deep sleep and an increase in REM sleep.
 This is because our body takes a long time to break down complex carbohydrates, resulting in frequent wakeups.